Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 If we take the grading skill out of the equation, then we can measure this by the number of times student $v$ appears in $E$.
 Taking this, we can satisfy this condition by constructing $E$ such that each student appears in $E$ a roughly equal amount of times.

-To solve this problem of matchup assignments we can turn to a Mixed Integer Linear Programming model.
+To solve this problem of matchup assignments we can turn to a Integer Linear Programming model.

-## The MILP Model for paper distribution.
+## The ILP Model for paper distribution.

 ### Decision Variables